Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-2/multiple-parameters-and-arguments.md

 sortGarbage(glassBottle, cementBlock)
 ```

 If you were to only pass in only one argument, that argument would be treated as trash.
-If you were to pass in three argument, nothing would happen to the third argument because there's not a third parameter.
+If you were to pass in three arguments, nothing would happen to the third argument because there's not a third parameter.

 ## Summary